A document is the basic unit of data in MongoDB. It’s comprised of field/value pairs which are written in BSON format.

 .

-Choose to set the fields in either:
+Choose to set the fields as follows:

 - Documents matching query criteria